10% discount on all stays in the travel period from 6th january till 30th march 2024. (valid from 21.11.2023).

 |13.07.24 - 27.07.24||Holiday home (5 pers.)
 1.310 EUR|

 |27.07.24 - 31.08.24||Holiday home (5 pers.)
 1.500 EUR|

 |31.08.24 - 05.10.24||Holiday home (5 pers.)
 985 EUR|

 |05.10.24 - 02.11.24||Holiday home (5 pers.)
 855 EUR|

 |02.11.24 - 21.12.24||Holiday home (5 pers.)
 765 EUR|

 |21.12.24 - 04.01.25||Holiday home (5 pers.)
 780 EUR|

 Prices are valid per week and for the number of persons given in brackets, bed linen, towels and final cleaning included.

-Optional and not included in the rental price:
+Optional & not included in the rental price:

-Breakfast alla pugliese: € 10 per person (charged on the spot).
-Upon request there is a private cooking service for lunch or dinner, too.
+Breakfast alla pugliese: € 15 /person (charged on the spot).
+Upon request there is a private cooking service for you on-site.